-Jill commenced working at Picabeen in 2008 in the role of Youth Information and Referral Officer and in 2011 was promoted to the role of Centre Manager.
-This is a role that is quite diverse and includes grass roots interactions with people who access the centre, managing the volunteer and student programs that are at the centre, applying for grant funds and more.
+In July 2008, Jill commenced working at Picabeen in the role of Youth Information and Referral Officer (YIRO) and in 2011 was promoted to the position of Centre Manager.
+This is a role that is quite diverse and includes grass roots interactions with people who access the centre, managing the volunteer and student programs, applying for grant funds and more.

 Youth Programs Manager